alexkor/docker-elk-filebeat-sharepoint/README.md

 # SharePoint ELK + Filebeat
-user for SharePoint URL indexing
+used for SharePoint URL indexing